 The College recognises that students may have a mobile phone.
 If this is the case it must be switched off (not silent) when entering the College.
-Phones should be kept in the students bag/locker.
+Phones should be kept in the students bag/locker or if in primary it must be left with the class teacher daily for safe keeping.
 Phones will be confiscated if the student abuses this privilege.